nafyxnaz/SciFiUI/README.md

 # SciFi UI Project

 Name:
+Nafeesa Naz

 Student Number:
+C16715071

 Fork this repository and use it a starter project for your assignment

-# Description of the assignment
+# Description of the assignment:
  This is a Sci-Fi Cockpit User Interface

 # Instructions

 # How it works